particle-iot/particle-api-js/README.md

 ## Development

 All essential commands are available at the root via `npm run <script name>` - e.g. `npm run lint`.
 To view the available commands, run: `npm run`

 <details id="develop-run-tests">
 <summary><b>How to run your tests</b></summary>
 <p>

-to run the tests:
+Some of the tests depend on a real HTTP api backend and a valid access token.
+Be sure to set relevant environment variables to avoid test failures.
+You can prefix commands test commands like this `PARTICLE_API_BASE_URL=foo PARTICLE_API_TOKEN=bar npm test`

-`npm test`
+`npm test` runs the tests.

-to run the coverage:

-`npm run coverage`
+`npm run coverage` shows code coverage

-to run browser tests with [karma](https://karma-runner.github.io/latest/index.html) (make sure you have the [Firefox launcher](https://npmjs.org/browse/keyword/karma-launcher) installed):
+`npm run test:browser` runs browser tests with [karma](https://karma-runner.github.io/latest/index.html) (make sure you have the [Firefox launcher](https://npmjs.org/browse/keyword/karma-launcher) installed.

-`npm run test:browser`
+`npm run test:ci` runs tests in the exact same way CI system does

 </p>
 </details>